Do you want a proven website conversion rate optimization elements list that works? Here’s how we do it so you can do it, too.

 I’ve seen increased conversions when setting up a chat service on a client’s website such that it pops up almost immediately the website loads.
 You have only about 8 seconds to make contact before a guest likely leaves.

 The video makes your business seem more human compared to blocks of plain text and static images.
 Using quality photos can get you 94% more views, according to SkyWord.
+Jeff Lenney, CRO and Affiliate Marketing Expert, agrees with us.
 Want shares and downloads?
 Provide quality infographics.
 Best of all, though, be sure to have smiling human faces on your website pages.
 People trust people, friendly people.
 Faces increase familiarity and a dose of human touch to the page and overall website.
 And nothing is as big a conversion rate optimization element than earning visitors trust.
 But PLEASE avoid the free lifeless business’y stock images.
 Will you?
 Pleeeeease??! … Thank you!
 Ok, let’s move on now.

 Everyone loves a good gift.
 Offers giveaways that resonate with your target audience in return for their email addresses to grow your mailing list for future campaigns.